AlbertoSpinella/F1-2021-analytics/README.md

 ```

 To start the server, run `npm run dev`.
-To create data from seeds, run `npm run seeds`.
+To create data from seeds:
+ - For 2021 data, run `npm run seeds:2021`
+ - For 2022 data, run `npm run seeds:2022`

 Query mancanti: